Chilliwack Offices: Bankruptcy Solutions

 A Consumer Proposal allows you to consolidate your debts and make one monthly payment.
 You can negotiate with your creditors so that you end up owing less debt overall.

-Learn more about how our Burnaby trustees can help you file a proposal with your creditors.
+Learn more about how our Chilliwack trustees can help you file a proposal with your creditors.

 When credit card debt and other high interest loans get out of control, it may be time to consolidate your debts.
 A Consolidation Loan is offered by your bank or other financial institution.
 All of your debts will be rolled into one lower monthly payment with a lower interest rate.